[Japanese food culture] Why do Japanese people eat raw fish (sashimi and sushi)?

 Reason 2: Religious influence

-There was a time when eating meat was prohibited in Japan due to Buddhist teachings.
+In Japan, there was a time when eating meat was prohibited based on Buddhist teachings.

 The ban on eating meat was issued in 675.

-During the time the ban on eating meat was in place, there were times when restrictions on meat consumption were stricter and times when they were more relaxed, but the food culture of avoiding meat continued for a long time.
+During the period when meat consumption was prohibited, there were times when restrictions on meat consumption were strict and times when they were lenient, but the food culture of avoiding meat persisted for a long time.

-It is said that this is why a food culture using fish instead of meat developed.
+Therefore, it is said that a food culture using fish instead of meat developed.

 Reason 3: A food culture that used highly preserved seasonings had developed

-In Japan, seasonings such as wasabi, soy sauce, and vinegar have been used since ancient times.
+In Japan, condiments such as wasabi, soy sauce, and vinegar have been used since ancient times.

-They have a strong antibacterial effect and are suitable for preserving the freshness of raw fish.
+They have a high sterilizing effect and are suitable for preserving the freshness of raw fish.

-Narezushi is made by placing river fish on rice seasoned with sweet vinegar and leaving it overnight before eating.
+Narezushi is made by placing freshwater fish on rice mixed with sweet vinegar, letting it sit overnight, and then eating it.

-At first, they didn't eat rice but only fish, but later they started eating rice as well.
+Initially, they ate only fish and no rice, but later they started eating rice as well.

 Is Japanese sashimi and sushi safe?

-Raw fish sold at supermarkets often has a "best by" date written on it.
+Fresh fish sold in supermarkets sometimes has an "expiration date" written on it.

-A use-by date is the date by which food is safe to eat.
+The expiration date is the date by which food can be safely consumed.

-You should not eat anything that has passed its expiration date.
+Do not eat food that has passed its expiration date.

-However, even fresh raw fish can sometimes cause food poisoning.
+However, even fresh raw fish can occasionally cause food poisoning.

-Some fish, such as horse mackerel and mackerel, can cause food poisoning due to a parasite called "Anisakis."
+In some fish, such as horse mackerel and mackerel, food poisoning can be caused by a parasite called "Anisakis."

-Furthermore, raw oysters can cause food poisoning due to a virus.
+Furthermore, raw oysters can cause food poisoning due to viruses.

-Generally, you can enjoy dishes that use raw fish safely, but if you experience symptoms such as stomach pain or nausea after eating raw fish, you should go to the hospital immediately.
+Generally, you can safely enjoy dishes made with raw fish, but if you experience symptoms such as stomach ache or nausea after eating raw fish, you should go to the hospital immediately.

-If you're planning on enjoying a meal in Japan, it's a good idea to know the proper dining etiquette.
+If you want to enjoy a meal in Japan, it's reassuring to know the proper dining etiquette.

 Learn about Japanese dining etiquette!
-Also check out the wrong ways to eat!
+Also, check out what eating habits are considered inappropriate!

 Summary: There is a historical background to why Japanese people eat raw fish (sushi and sashimi)!

-Other factors that influenced this include the fact that eating meat was prohibited by Buddhist teachings and that meat was difficult to obtain.
+This is also influenced by the fact that eating meat was prohibited by Buddhist teachings, and that meat was difficult to obtain in that environment.

-One reason for this is that a food culture had developed that made use of seasonings with strong antibacterial properties, such as soy sauce, wasabi, and vinegar, making it possible to eat raw fish hygienically.
+The development of a food culture that utilized seasonings with high antibacterial properties, such as soy sauce, wasabi, and vinegar, was one of the reasons why raw fish could be eaten hygienically.

-If you become ill after eating raw fish, go to the hospital immediately.
+If you feel unwell after eating raw fish, go to the hospital immediately.

 About us, JAC